tiffanymonroe/wdi-remote-gizmo/unit_1/w01d03/morning_exercise/README.md

 </details>

 #### Create files and folders
+Note: I have a `boilerplate` folder already created within this morning's `morning_exercise` directory with the files and folders that you will need.
+Feel free to reference this.

 Inside today's Morning Exercise folder:
 1) Make a new folder (`mkdir`) called `project-boilerplate`
 2) Navigate into the folder `cd project-boilerplate`